PLEASE SELECT YOUR COUNTRY

 Schmutz, SM., Moker, JS., Clark, EG., Shewfelt, R. : Black hair follicular dysplasia, an autosomal recessive condition in dogs.
 Can Vet J 39:644-6, 1998.
 Pubmed reference: 9789677.

-Associated Breed(s):Alaskan Malamute, Australian Shepherd, Bassett Hound , Beagle, Bearded Collie , Dobermann, Gordon Setter , Great Dane, Jack Russell Terrier, Miniature American Shepherd, Mixed Breed, Munsterlander, Newfoundland, Papillon, Pointer, Portuguese Water Dog, Saluki, Schipperke, Tenterfield Terrier ,
+Associated Breed(s):Alaskan Malamute, Australian Shepherd, Basset Hound, Beagle, Bearded Collie , Chihuahua, Dobermann, Gordon Setter , Great Dane, Miniature American Shepherd, Miniature Schnauzer, Mixed Breed, Munsterlander, Newfoundland, Papillon, Pointer, Portuguese Water Dog, Saluki, Schipperke, Tenterfield Terrier ,